 1 ½ teaspoon seasoning salt

 Freshly cracked pepper to taste

-- In a large bowl, dissolve the salt in the water by whisking vigorously.
-Submerse the pork chops in this brine.
+In a large bowl, dissolve the salt in the water by whisking vigorously.
+Submerge the pork chops in this brine.
 Cover and refrigerate for 1 hour.

 Also, this is a basic brine (salt & water) – feel free to add other ingredients to your brine such as sugar, peppercorns, bay leaves, etc. – anything that will infuse flavour into the meat.
 Brines are the best way to keep meats moist and flavourful during the cooking process – especially lean meats like pork loin and chicken breast.